 A summary of these admission requirements is described in the University Catalog.

-School of Nursing Admission Requirements
+University Admission Requirements

 Applications are accepted from November 1st to February 1st each year for admission for the following fall.
 A motivational statement is required from all applicants stating why they wish to change to nursing.